mike-seger/web-modules/file-manager/application/README.md

 # or:
 PORT=8888 mvn spring-boot:run
 ```

-If you have successfully started the application with e.g. `mvn spring-boot:run`, you can open
+If you have successfully started the application using e.g. `mvn spring-boot:run`, you can open
 http://localhost:8080/
 in your browser, to use the application with access to your local system.